mever-team/FairBench/CONTRIBUTING.md

 # :pencil: Contributing
-`FairBench` was designed to be easily extensible.
+FairBench was designed to be easily extensible.
-We are primarily looking to integrate new or existing fairness metrics, but any improvement to the codebase is welcome. :smile:
+We are primarily looking to integrate new or existing fairness metrics or reduction strategies, but any improvement to the codebase is welcome. :smile:

 For a timely processing of a new pull request,